LE0xUL/UxMigOs/README.md

 All remote logs are in `json` format and have the following fields:

-  * device: ID of device.
+  * device: ID of the device.
   * script: name of the script.
   * function: name of the function.
   * line: Number of the line that generates the log entry.
   * uptime: Kernel timestamp
   * state: Result of the event.
 Can be `INI`, `END`, `INFO` `OK`, `ERROR`, `FAIL`, `SUCCESS`, `EXIT` or `CMDLOG`
-  * msg: Aditional info.
+  * msg: Additional info.

 Additionally a full detailed log is stored using the service of [filepush.sh](https://filepush.co/) the URL of this log can be found in the `BalenaMigration/eventLog` under the `logFilePush` function name.